What makes your skin GLOW?

 As we age our skins collagen supplies begin to dwindle.
 Collagen is what keeps our skin nice and firm, we are born with our skins supply in collagen and then once we hit the age of 22 we start to lose it.
 If you’re looking for the non-invasive way to treat skin-sagging you need to get a good serum made with Peptides.
 Peptides ‘trick’ our skin into producing more collagen which will, in turn, increase the firmness of the skin.
 Peptides combined with Hyaluronic Acid is the combo you want to be on the lookout for!
 Platinum Tight, Firm & Fill and Advanced Lip & Eye Treatment have you completely covered.

 Penetration!
-Invest in a facial massage tool like a Facial Roller or Gua Sha Stone to help penetrate your serums to where they need to go (down deep baby!)
+Invest in a facial massage tool like a Facial Roller or Gua Sha Stone to help penetrate your serums to where they need to go (down deep baby).
+Also add 2-3 drops of Platinum Firming Concentrate into your P.M. regime for visible results in 2-3 weeks.

 - Increased blemishes/breakouts